By Haley Wilson

-In 1992, Jacob moved to Birmingham to enroll in nursing school at Lawson State Community College.
+In 1988, Jacob moved to Birmingham.
+She eventually enrolled in nursing school at Lawson State Community College.

 “I come from a family of nurses and health care workers, too,” she said.
 “One uncle and three of my aunts are registered nurses, and I have countless other cousins in the nursing field.
 Also, one of my uncles is a dentist. … That’s really what our family does.”

 Jacob earned an associate degree in 1995 and went overseas to practice as a staff nurse in the general ward and emergency room at Princess Alexandra Hospital in Anguilla in 1996.

 “That was a really cool experience for me fresh out of nursing school,” she said.
 “I was on the same island where my mother owns a beach resort.
 It is a beautiful place.”

 In 1997, Jacob returned to Birmingham, where she took a position as a charge nurse in the OB-GYN department at UAB Hospital.
 She also went on to earn a bachelor’s degree in nursing and a DNP degree from UAB, where she also became Director of Nursing in the Department of Women’s and Infant Services.

 After more than 17 years of holding several nursing and leadership positions within the UAB Health System, Jacobs decided to transition into entrepreneurship.
 At the time, a mentor of hers owned Healing Waters.